metablaster/WindowsFirewallRuleset/Docs/SecurityAndPrivacy.md

 ### Email client and service

 Don't let your email client or web interface auto load email content.\
-Configure your mail client to be restrictive, also important not to open attachments you don't recognize or didn't ask for.
+Configure your mail client to be restrictive, also important not to open attachments and link in mail you don't recognize or didn't ask for.

 For recommended email service list see [Privacy-Conscious Email Services][prxbx]